cornell-dti/trends-in-web-dev-website/versioned_docs/version-2021sp/lecture5.md

 Note that we always need a `key` prop.
 Without this, React will give you warnings in the console.
-React needs a unique `key` for each item in the list to help it avoid rerendering everything when only one item in the list changes
+React needs a unique `key` for each item in the list to help it avoid rerendering everything when only one item in the list changes.
+In this particular example, you should only use `name` as the key if you know that the property `name` is unique.
+However, if there are multiple objects with the same name in the list that are used as a key, it would confuse React.